odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 and select :guilabel:`Update Info` under your company name.

-Enter the full :guilabel:`Address` in the resulting form, including: :guilabel:`ZIP` code, :guilabel:`State`, :guilabel:`Country`, and |RFC| (:guilabel:`VAT` number).
+Enter the full :guilabel:`Address` in the resulting form, including: :guilabel:`ZIP` code, :guilabel:`State`, :guilabel:`Country`, and |RFC| (:guilabel:`Tax ID` number).

-According to the requirements of the CFDI 4.0, the name of the main company contact **must** coincide with your business name registered in the |SAT|, without the legal entity abbreviation.
+According to the requirements of the |CFDI| 4.0, the name of the main company contact **must** coincide with your business name registered in the |SAT|, without the legal entity abbreviation.
+This is the same for the :guilabel:`ZIP` code.

 .. image:: mexico/mx-company-info.png
    :align: center
    :alt: Main company contact requirements for a correct invoicing.

 .. important::
    From a legal point of view, a Mexican company **must** use the local currency (MXN).
-Therefore, Odoo does not provide features to manage an alternative configuration.
 If you want to manage another currency, let MXN be the default currency and use a :doc:`pricelist
    <../../sales/sales/products_prices/prices/pricing>`, instead.

-Next, go to :menuselection:`Settings --> Accounting --> Electronic Invoicing (MX) --> Fiscal
+Next, go to :menuselection:`Settings --> Accounting --> MX Electronic Invoicing --> Service Tax
-Regime`, then select the regime that applies to your company from the drop-down list, and click :guilabel:`Save`.
+Administration (SAT)`, then select the :guilabel:`Fiscal Regime` that applies to your company from the drop-down list, and click :guilabel:`Save`.

 .. image:: mexico/mx-fiscal-regime.png
    :align: center